LupoGrigi0/Wordpress-Photo-Portfolio/project-plan.md

 - Improvement request... have the portfolio carousel be a "widiget" that appears in the gutenburg pallette, so static curated pages could be created, but still have portfolio carousels still be automatically populated from a directory
 - Improvement request. a check box that turns off the content block/carosul fading in/out background image.
 - ACCOLADE... "tween" effect on the autoplay in the image carousel is a _very very_ nice touch. soooo much more visually appealing. than just a simple linear slide motion. it is such a subtle thing, but makes a _huge_ difference
+- Potental Issue: Files exceeding context limits need restructuring
+- Improvement request... **Image Optimization**: Need strategy for handling large image directories
+- Improvement request.. **Carousel Loading**: Implement lazy loading for carousel images
+- Improvement request.. **Mobile Navigation**: Enhance mobile navigation fade behavior
+- Improvement request.. **Directory Scanning**: Add progress indicators for large directories in the admin interface
+- Improvement request.. **carousel Loading**: the user has no idea if images are being downloaded, or if more are going to be downloaded, how many or what.
+Design some end user feedback in case they are on slow internet connection.
+- Improvement request.. **Preview Mode**: there will be times when the portfolio is re-organized, directories added, deleted, images moved etc. need some way of previewing the changes before publishing?